-COVID-19 (the Coronavirus disease - 2019) has affected almost all the countries in the world.
+COVID-19 and its variants has affected almost all the countries in the world.
 With the symptoms of COVID-19 not very specific and the prevalence of other seasonal infections every year, it is becoming a challenge to diagnose patients who present with influenza-like illnesses (ILI).
-Diseases like malaria, dengue, seasonal flu, chikungunya, leptospirosis, etc., can mimic COVID-19 or may coexist in patients affected by the new Coronavirus.
+Diseases like malaria, dengue, seasonal flu, chikungunya, leptospirosis, etc., can mimic COVID-19 or may coexist in patients affected by the coronavirus.
 This makes clinical and laboratory diagnosis of COVID-19 challenging and also affects the management and outcomes.
 This article will provide information on the signs and symptoms of various seasonal co-infections and ways to differentiate them from COVID-19.

 COVID-19 patients may present with:

 Body pain and muscle aches.